 If you are not currently seeing success from your target audience, an agency will look to understand why.
 Their advice will be different if you have only just defined a new audience, for example, then if you have been trying for 5 years to target the same group with limited results.

-Discrepancies between current and target audience are another good source of potential insights to refine future marketing efforts.
+Discrepancies between current and target audience are another good source of potential insights to refine future digital marketing efforts.